ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

     a. ==networking connection between two VPCs that enables you to route traffic between them privately.== Instances in either VPC can communicate with each other as if they are within the same network.
     b.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.
     c.
 AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection and does not rely on a separate piece of physical hardware.
+    d.
+There is no single point of failure for communication or a bandwidth bottleneck
+	e. the route table’s target and destination of the instances’ subnet has to be re-configured

-    b.
-There is no single point of failure for communication or a bandwidth bottleneck **Transit Gateway:** used for interconnecting VPCs and onpremises networks through a central hub **Direct Connect gateway**
+**Transit Gateway:** used for interconnecting VPCs and onpremises networks through a central hub **Direct Connect gateway**
 	By attaching a transit gateway to a Direct Connect gateway using a transit virtual interface, you can manage a single connection for multiple VPCs or VPNs that are in the same AWS Region.